DataDog/datadog-agent/Dockerfiles/agent/README.md

 - `DD_API_KEY`: your API key (**required**)
 - `DD_HOSTNAME`: hostname to use for metrics (if autodetection fails)
 - `DD_TAGS`: host tags, separated by spaces.
 For example: `simple-tag-0 tag-key-1:tag-value-1`
+- `DD_CHECK_RUNNERS`: the agent runs all checks in sequence by default (default value = `1` runner).
+If you need to run a high number of checks (or slow checks) the `collector-queue` component might fall behind and fail the healthcheck.
+You can increase the number of runners to run checks in parallel

 #### Optional collection agents